Archive

 Why Gabon?
 Well, besides the fact that I have longtime friends who live there, Gabon has stunningly beautiful wildlife, so a trip to the Lope-Okanda Reserve is a must; fabulous white sandal beaches, at Pointe Denis and Cap Esterias, for example.
 (I remember Le Cap being almost deserted.)
 I’d also like to see and do more outside of Libreville, like visiting Port Gentil and perhaps M’bigou, from where the popular M’bigou stone comes.

-Rounding out my three would be Ethiopia and India.
+Rounding out my three countries would be Ethiopia and India.
 Both rate high on my scale for culture and history.

-Ethiopia is an enchanting place that I’ve always wanted to see.
-Photos of the ruins of Aksum and the churches at Lalibela draw me in.
+I’m absolutely fascinated by the ruins of Aksum and the stone churches at Lalibela.
 I’m surprised that I have not been yet.

 India has been on my radar for many years now but I’ve never made the next move even though I also have a friend who lives there and who extends annual invitations.
 A visit to the Taj Mahal alone would be worth the trip.